LinuxJedi/AmigaRGBtoHDMI/README.md

 ## Software

-The software used for this project can be found on the 'dev' branch of https://github.com/IanSB/RGBtoHDMI/
+The software used for this project can be found at https://github.com/hoglet67/RGBtoHDMI/

 ## Ready Built Boards